yidanliu-psy/GameVis/README.md

 # final project
-code and data for my MSc final project. *the report is coming soooooon!*
+code and data for my MSc final project. *the report see https://psyarxiv.com/xgw7a*

 ## TL;DR
  - it's a large-scale analysis on the *Conquer Club* players' skill development